Eastern Line (Thailand): Aranyaprathet Main Line

+Chuk Samet Main Line

+In July 1989, the Eastern Line Chachoengsao Junction–Sattahip Commercial Port section opened.
+Freight trains continued to end of the line to Sattahip Commercial Port (Chuk Samet) until the early 2000s when the port's commercial role decreased.
+This resulted in passenger services terminating at Ban Phlu Ta Luang railway station and freight trains stopped operating on the line entirely.
+In 2002–2003, some services continued down the line to Jamboree Station, built specially for the 20th World Scout Jamboree held in Sattahip.
+In the 2010s, Samae San railway halt was constructed with some weekend tourist rail services terminating here, but this was short-lived.

+On 10 November 2023, the line between Ban Phlu Ta Luang and Chuk Samet reopened, in the hopes of boosting tourism by providing closer access to U-Tapao International Airport, as well as direct rail access to HTMS Chakri Naruebet located at Sattahip Naval Base.

 Notable railway stations

 The Eastern Line begins at Bangkok before heading through Chachoengsao, Prachinburi to terminate at Aranyaprathet in Sa Kaew Province, 255 kilometers from Bangkok.
 There is a reopened rail link to Cambodia from Aranyaprathet.
 A branch line also connects Khlong Sip Kao Junction to the Northeastern Line at Kaeng Khoi Junction.
 At Chachoengsao Junction, there is another branch to Sattahip.
 Along the route to Sattahip, at Si Racha Junction, there is yet another branch towards Laem Chabang Deep Sea Port and further at Khao Chi Chan Junction for Map Ta Phut Port, in Rayong.